uwemneku/Gmail-Mobile-Clone/readme.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-This is a simple clone of gmail andriod mobile application built with react native
+This is a simple clone of gmail andriod mobile application built with react native.
+The aim of this project is to make an attempt use react native to implement some of the app features such as 'swiping an email to archive it', 'animating a component when an email is selected', 'custom drawer contents' and many more.

 ## Feautures
+### The ones without a tick are yet to be implemented
 - [X] Users can swipe emails to archive it
 - [X] Emails snippets is animated back in when undo is clicked
 - [X] Email can be selected by long pressing